 Do I have to ride in a group?

 No!
 We do not make you ride in convoy.
 We offer you the freedom to decide how you would like to ride.
 We give you a road book, GPS co-ordinates and hotel information.
 You can use this to self-navigate.
-If you prefer to ride with our Expedition Leader, then you can do this.
+If you prefer to ride with our Motorcycle Expedition Manager, then you can do this.
 Occasionally we will ask you to ride in a group when we are crossing a border or if there is a security issue.

 What documents do I need?